NathanHM/maedras-vault/content/Sessions/Session 13.md

-- The party waited at the transport circle with [[Alithi|Alithi]] soldiers they didn't particularly like
+- The party waits at the transport circle with the [[Alithi|Alithi]] [[General David McIver|soldiers]] they don't particularly like
-- Soldiers offered 25gp and a potion (perfume of bewitching) for safe passage
+- The soldiers offer 25gp and a potion (perfume of bewitching) for safe passage
-- Party accepted the reward and quickly activated the circle to escape
+- The party accepts the reward and quickly activate the [[Transport Circles|circle]] to try and escape
-- [[Wynonna]] intimidated the soldiers; they hitched a ride on [[Gilbert]]'s shoe
+- [[Wynona]] intimidates the soldiers, but they manage to hitch a ride on [[Gilbert]]'s shoe
-- Arrived in a decrepit jail cell below the transport hub
+- The party arrives in a decrepit jail cell below the transport hub
-- Soldiers believed you helped them and promised [[Lord Regent Titus]] would reward you
+- The soldiers believe the party helped them and promise [[Lord Regent Titus]] will reward them with a favour
-- They urged a meeting at the [[Monastery of the Eternal Vine]] in two days
+- They urge a meeting at the [[Monastery of the Eternal Vine]] in two days
-- Outside, the town was bustling with armed individuals and monks in green robes
+- Outside, the town of [[Kilsa]] is bustling with armed individuals and monks in green robes
-- You entered the transport hall and saw a sign: WELCOME TO [[Kilsa]]
+- The party enters the transport hub and see a sign: WELCOME TO KILSA
-- Inside were check-in desks, a semi-circle door, and a help desk
+- Inside are check-in desks, a semi-circle door, and a help desk
-- Clerk suggested speaking with scholars; [[Max]] learned 3 days had passed
+- The clerk suggests speaking with scholars to learn more about transport circles; [[Max]] learns three days have passed
-- Showing soldier tokens got you into Manager [[Bilbo Frankenfert]]'s office
+- Showing off transport tokens received from the soldiers gets the party into Manager [[Bilbo Frankenfert]]'s office
-- He offered a week's stay at the [[Purple Tulip]] in exchange for a [[Transport Circles|token]]
+- He offers a week's stay at the [[Purple Tulip]] in exchange for a token
-- On the way, you saw shops and job ads including escort and protection offers
+- On the way, the party sees shops and job ads including escorting a caravan and protection work
-- [[Gilbert]] cracked a coded ad revealing a meet-up at the [[Green Soldier]] on Fate Day
+- Gilbert cracks a coded ad revealing a meet-up at the [[Green Soldier]] on Fate Day
-- At the [[Purple Tulip]], the inn was lively with soldiers, a bard, travellers, and a buff innkeep
+- At the Purple Tulip, the inn is lively with soldiers, a bard, travellers, and a buff innkeep
-- You redeemed the voucher and settled into your rooms
+- The party redeems the voucher and settles into their rooms
-- Next morning, you investigated job offers and visited the [[Pink Lotus]]
+- The next morning, the party investigates job offers and visits a brothel, the [[Pink Lotus]]
-- You met [[Lord Tom]] in a private booth to discuss escorting a caravan to the capital
+- They meet [[Lord Tom]] in a private booth to discuss escorting a caravan to the capital of [[Alithi]], [[Lucanius]]
+- The job would commence in two days, and it would take them seven days of travel to reach the capital
-- The job paid 50gp each way and was due to dancers and caravans going missing
+- The job pays 50gp each way and is due to dancers and caravans going missing on the road
-- You said you'd return in a few days after discussing with the party
+- The party says they'll return in a few days after discussing together
-- On the way to the [[Monastery of the Eternal Vine|Monastery]], you were distracted by a bookshop
+- On the way to the Monastery to investigate the protection job, the party is distracted by a bookshop
-- You bought tomes and learned time moved differently inside—3hrs felt like 30min
+- They buy tomes and learn time moves differently inside the store—three hours feel like thirty minutes
-- The session ended at the [[Monastery of the Eternal Vine|Monastery]] after meeting monks and being directed to the requester
+- The session ends at the Monastery after meeting monks and being directed to the person looking for protection